Skip to content

 I’m also happy that the more aggressive lugs don’t take away from this shoe’s grip and feel on smoother surfaces in the gym, and I like that they help this shoe perform even better on surfaces like turf and grass.

-Another perk of this shoe’s construction for versatile training is its Lift and Run Chassis System.
-I’m happy Reebok didn’t change this feature in this model and I think most will enjoy this feature once they break this shoe in.
+Another perk of this shoe’s construction for versatile training is its lift-and-run chassis System.
+I’m happy Reebok didn’t change this feature in this model, and I think most will enjoy it once they break this shoe in.

 The one gripe I have with the Nano X3 Adventure when it comes to versatile training is that the lack of a tongue gusset can cause the tongue to shift a bit when training laterally.
 I noticed this when tackling a session with reverse lunges paired with skater strides.